 |Canon 750D« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||-||Canon 750D|

 Both the 1300D and the E-PL8 have been discontinued, but can regularly be found used on eBay.
 The 1300D was replaced by the Canon 2000D, while the E-PL8 was followed by the Olympus E-PL9.

 Review summary: Canon 1300D vs Olympus E-PL8

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Canon 1300D and the Olympus E-PL8?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (17.9 vs 15.9MP) with a 8% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.